 BRIC’s contemporary art program captures a rich cross section of ideas, voices and artistic media that reflect Brooklyn’s diverse community of artists.

 BRIC hosts free, drop-in programs for the public, curated in conjunction with current exhibitions, to engage audiences and facilitate interaction with the artworks on display.
-Events rage from artist talks to literary reading series to performances that stimulate discussion about exhibition-related topics.
+Events range from artist talks to literary reading series to performances that stimulate discussion about exhibition-related topics.
 Family Days

-programs take place in a variety of exciting settings, including classroom-based residencies for K-12 students, and school visits to BRIC Rotunda Gallery.
+programs take place in a variety of exciting settings, including classroom-based residencies for K-12 students, and school visits to the gallery at BRIC House.
 We partner with public schools in the most culturally diverse neighborhoods in Brooklyn with a focus on underserved communities.

 Opportunities for artists are integral to BRIC's Contemporary Art program.The BRIC Contemporary Artist Registry